Berivero/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script show the command to display items in a file
+this file contains command to change working directory to user's home